|

 tree sap.
 Usually it is clear with a yellowish tint.
 Sometimes

-amber dates from the Mesozoic Era when the dinosaurs lived and
+dates from the Mesozoic Era when the dinosaurs lived and it is

-it is not impossible insects, carrying dinosaur blood, might
+not impossible insects, carrying dinosaur blood, might be trapped

-be trapped in amber.
-Step one looks okay if we are willing to
+in amber.
+Step one looks okay if we are willing to spend the time

 Amber is extremely useful for ancient DNA research.